phreborn/MLCAF/doc/Analysis.md

 #source bsmtautau_lephad/config-Common/samples/inputFileLists/collectSamples.sh local "/any/other/path/to/my/ntuples/YYMMDD"
 ```

-Then prepare a `TQSampleFolder` representation of your input samples, with their weights initialized.
+Then prepare a `TQSampleFolder` representation of your input samples, with their metadata weights initialized.
 Unless you change the cross-section values, this step will also only need to be run once.
 ```bash
 # Prepare and initialize your samples
 source bsmtautau_lephad/config-Common/scriptPrepareInitialize.sh